wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 Content Warning: please click [here](/warnings).

-Ash (they/she) aka Commander Ash Tronomy is an artist and access consultant, focusing on work that is reflective of their lived experience being a disabled, queer, working class space geek.
+Ash (they/she) a.k.a.
+Commander Ash Tronomy is an artist and access consultant, focusing on work that is reflective of their lived experience being a disabled, queer, working-class, space geek.

 <a href="https://ashtronomy.co.uk" target="_blank">ashtronomy.co.uk</a> · Insta <a href="https://instagram.com/ash_tronomy_" target="_blank">@ash_tronomy_</a> · X <a href="https://twitter.com/ash_tronomy_" target="_blank">@ash_tronomy_</a>
 <hr>